nrwl/nx/docs/getting-started/nx-and-cli.md

 This is a hard requirement for monorepo-style development.
 Nx implements it.

-### Automation
+### Tooling & Automation

-In addition to using the monorepo, Google is also know for its use of automation.
+In addition to using the monorepo, Google is also know for its use of automation and tooling.
 Nx adds powerful capabilities helping your team promote best practices and ensure consistency.

 ## Use Innovative Tools

-Tools like Apollo, Cypress, Jest, Prettier, and NestJS have gained a lot of popularity.
+Tools like Cypress, Jest, Prettier, and Nest have gained a lot of popularity.

-It's not the case that Apollo is always better than REST or Cypress is always better than Protractor.
+It's not the case that Cypress is always better than Protractor or Nest is always better than say Express.
 There are tradeoffs.
 But in many situations, for many projects, these innovative tools offer a lot of advantages.

 Adding these tools to the dev workflow is challenging in a regular CLI project.
 The choice you have is not between Protractor or Cypress, but between a hacked-up setup for Cypress and a great CLI setup for Protractor.
 Nx changes that!